Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Abstract

+We propose a simulation-only two-stage solver. \textbf{Stage~1 (DPO)} performs BPTT-based stochastic gradient ascent through an Euler simulator while sampling $\theta$ only inside the simulator. \textbf{Stage~2 (Pontryagin projection)} aggregates costate blocks across $\theta\sim q$ and enforces the \emph{$q$-aggregated} stationarity condition within the deployable class; the resulting correction can be amortized via interactive distillation.
+We refer to the full Stage~1+Stage~2 pipeline as \textbf{PG--DPO}.

-We prove a uniform conditional BPTT-PMP correspondence and a residual-based policy-gap bound with explicit error terms.
-Experiments on high-dimensional Gaussian drift and factor-driven benchmarks show that projection stabilizes learning and accurately recovers analytic references, while a model-free PPO baseline remains far from the targets.
+We prove a uniform conditional BPTT--PMP correspondence and a residual-based policy-gap bound with explicit discretization and Monte Carlo error terms.
+Experiments on high-dimensional Gaussian drift-uncertainty and factor-driven benchmarks show that projection stabilizes learning and accurately recovers analytic decision-time references, while a model-free PPO baseline remains far from the targets.

 \textbf{Keywords:} Portfolio choice; Parameter uncertainty; Deep learning; Pontryagin principle; Stochastic control